Skip to content

 • Continue with the task and transition to this node; select the node to which the service call can transition in the flow.

-3. Under the Custom Tags section, add tags to build custom profiles of your VA’s conversations.
+Custom Tags: Add tags to build custom profiles of your VA’s conversations.
 Click here for more.

 Connections Properties